Strata

 No known soundtrack CD of this title.

 The first known NZ feature film to also have its own soundtrack release was the 1977 33rpm LP of Sleeping Dogs.
-Other titles that are on 33rpm LP and/or audio cassette, but have not yet (as of 2007) found their way to CD are: Solo (1978), Goodbye Pork Pie (1980), Battletruck (1981), Smash Palace (1981), Strata (1984) and The Silent One (1984).
+Other titles that are on 33rpm LP and/or audio cassette, but have not yet (as of 2011) found their way to CD are: Solo (1978), Goodbye Pork Pie (1980), Battletruck (1981), Smash Palace (1981), Strata (1984), Bridge to Nowhere (1986), Queen City Rocker (1986) and The Leading Edge (1987).

 Details on these rare LPs can be found at the Soundtrack LP page.